 To create a dessert / buffet table like the one below, folllow these step by step instructions:

-Hanging tissue paper garlands vertically is a great way to create a delicate backdrop for a princess themed dessert table (see pictures below from Martha Stewart Weddings for inspiration).
+Hanging tissue paper garlands (from supplier 2 or 3) vertically is a great way to create a delicate backdrop for a princess themed dessert table (see pictures below from Martha Stewart Weddings for inspiration).

 When using tissue garlands for a backdrop they look best when there are lots of them, so have some overlapping or curled up towards the sides.
 Use several different types of garland to give the arrangement plenty of texture.
 In the illustration above I've used a mixture of arcade garlands (below top), leaf garlands (below middle) and paper tissue garlands (below bottom) in a mixture of lavender, white and classic pink.
-See here for where to buy.
+See supplier 2 or 3 to buy these.
 To avoid a candy stripe appearance, be sure to use a mixture of 3 different colors, rather than just 2.

 To dress your table, I'd suggest using a lavender tablecover with a matching table skirt (below left).
 Then pick up some lavender tulle by the yard and lay this over the table skirt to create some texture.
 Then add some pink feather boa trim (below right) - also available by the yard - around the perimeter of the tabletop.
 Obviously you could also reverse these colors if you prefer pink to be your main color.
-See here for where to buy all these items.
+See supplier 2 for all these items.

 You could also arrange some white string lights (the type used to dress a christmas tree) in between the table skirt and the tulle to add some sparkle.

 Use a mix of square and rectangular pink and white plates and bowls to display the food on.
-I recommend these disposable Premium Plastic Plates (below), they're great value and are really handy if you don't have enough serving platters and trays to match the colors of your princess party ideas.
+I recommend this range of disposable Premium Plastic Serveware (below), they're great value and are really handy if you don't have enough serving platters and trays to match the colors of your princess party ideas.

-These life size Disney Princess stand ups (below, other Disney Princess characters available) are a great way to help decorate the dessert table.
+These life size Disney Princess stand ups (from suppliers 1 or 2, other Disney Princess characters available) are a great way to help decorate the dessert table.
 I've used 2 in the illustration above, but you could get away with just using one.
 The great thing about these is that you can use them as a photo op too, so the kids can have their picture taken with their favorite princess.